-The report below can be downloaded by clicking on the link and to open the file, you’ll need to enter the password listed on our neighborhood directory.
+The Kieser & Associates report can be downloaded by clicking on the link to open the file.
+You’ll need to enter the password listed on our neighborhood directory.

-The Lake Manitou Association contracted with a Consulting Limnologist Dr. Wallace E. Fusilier, PH.
-D. from Water Quality Investigators from 1993 to 2000 to conduct a detailed assessment of our lake.
-In 2000 the lake study included an Algal study of the lake.
+The Lake Manitou Association contracted with Dr. Wallace E. Fusilier, Limnologist, from Water Quality Investigators from 1993 to 2002 to conduct a detailed assessment of our lake.
+In 2000 the report includes an algal study of the lake.
+Lake Study 2000

 The following report explains the science of lakes and the terms used in the Lake Study.
 It is written by Byron Shaw, Christine Mechenich and Lowell Klessig.
 Form RP-03/2004.
 Understanding Lake Data